LISA SMITH WITH YET ANOTHER TROPHY - 1983

 Three years later Smith returned to the track and again proved her class could still win through.
 In 1992 she entered the British Championships, winning the 1500 metres ahead of her old rival Hartley, who herself had made an emphatic return to racing.
 However, on reflection, her win was more a slip-up for Hartley than a rolling back the years for Smith and Hartley would win the next three titles ahead of her.
 Whilst Hartley was well on her way to an international comeback, Smith knew it was long way back for herself and chose to let the past be the judge of her skating achievements.

-One cannot argue that Lisa Smith was one of the best, if not the best, female skaters Great Britain has ever produced.
-People quite rightly say you cannot compare eras, but despite this sound reasoning, people always will and let's face it, it will only ever come down to two skaters - Chloe Ronaldson or Lisa Smith.
-As we are talking about Smith here, let's just look at her statistics - 31 British titles, of which 22 were senior titles and 21 of which were gained over just 5 years; double Junior European Champion; Junior European medallist at just 13; Senior European medallist at just 15; World silver and bronze medallist and still the holder of the 2000 metres British Track Record set 25 years ago!
+One cannot argue that Lisa Smith was one of the best, if not the best, female skater Great Britain has ever produced.
+People quite rightly say you cannot compare eras, but despite this sound reasoning, people always will and let's face it, comparisons will only ever come down to two skaters - Chloe Ronaldson or Lisa Smith.
+As we are talking about Smith here, let's just look at her statistics - 31 British titles, of which 22 were senior titles and 21 of which were gained over just 5 years; double Junior European Champion; Junior European medallist at just 13; Senior European medallist at just 15; World silver and bronze medallist and holder of numerous British Records.
 I could go on.

 After watching a video clip (which can be found on here in the VIDEO section incidentally) of Smith's efforts in the final of the 500 metres at the Junior European Championships on Birmingham Wheels in 1984, this is what John E. Fry had to say:

-How good she could have been if she had continued?
+How good could Lisa Smith have been if she had continued?
 How would she have taken to inlines?
 Was she burnt out at 20 after so may years at the top of her game?
 These questions will always remain unanswered.
 Either way, what is known is that it will be a very long time, if ever, before Britain produces another female skater of Smith's strength, skill and ability.
-A true British Skating Legend.
+A true British skating legend.